larsyencken/gosh/README.md

-# gogettrimmed
+# gosh

-A simple Go URL shortener.
+A URL shortener in Go, made as an experiment in learning Go.
+Currently operates in-memory only.

 ## Getting started